Save The Date - The 37th Annual Convention of the ABPLA will be May 19-21, 2016 in San Francisco. Hotel and details to follow soon.

-Diplomate Nomination - Know of an attorney who qualifies to be a Diplomate of the ABPLA?
+Diplomate Nomination - Know attorneys who qualify to be a Diplomate of the ABPLA?
 Nominate them today!

 ABPLA Board of Governors

 It is the ABPLA's continuing mission to certify attorneys according to the highest standards of experience, ethics, education, examination and excellence.
-Through the rigorous certification process, ABPLA offers the consumers of legal services a clear standard of excellence for selecting medical and legal malpractice attorneys in whom they can have confidence.
-It is our goal to identify and certify exceptional professional attorneys in every state, and to make available to prospective clients the names of those board-certified attorneys.
+Through this rigorous process, the ABPLA offers consumers a clear standard of excellence for selecting medical and legal malpractice attorneys in whom they can have confidence.

 Diplomates of The American Board of Professional Liability Attorneys are well prepared even before they take your case.
 When the attorney you are considering is board certified, it means he or she has completed a rigorous approval process to establish full qualification as a specialist in professional liability.